pulkitsingh30/TechChallengeApp/GOapp Deployment Solution Document.md

  4. The application is then exposed to internet using the Load Balancer.

 ## <u>Pre-requisites</u>

+A google account and a GCP account <br>
+Terraform version 0.12.26 or later

+## <u>Instructions for Deploying in GCP </u>

+Replace < project-name>, < project-number > & < project-id>

 1. Open the Cloud Shell in GCP.

-2. Create A new GCP Project <br>
+2. Create a new GCP Project <br>
     Command
-    gcloud projects create --name go-app
+    gcloud projects create --name < project-name > <br>
-       where go-app is the name of the project
-       Set the newly created project as default
+3. Set the newly created project as default gcloud config set project < project-name >
-3. Attach the billing account with the project
+4. Attach the billing account with the project
-4. Enable the below API's by running below command
+5. Enable the below API's by running below command

   gcloud services enable cloudresourcemanager.googleapis.com cloudbuild.googleapis.com logging.googleapis.com compute.googleapis.com container.googleapis.com iam.googleapis.com storage.googleapis.com